simonhq/act_garbage/readme.md

 The [ACT Open Data](https://www.data.act.gov.au/Community-Services/ACT-Suburb-Next-Garbage-Recycling-and-Green-Waste-/jzzy-44un) site provides this information, this just makes the information available as sensors in HA.

-As this is non time critical sensor, it does not get the information on a set time schedule, but watches a input_boolean that you specify for when to update the sensor.
+As this is non time critical sensor, it only gets the information on a set time schedule, once per day at 5.27am.
+It also asks for you to provide an input_boolean that you specify for when to update the sensor on your own time.
 You can obviously automate when you want that input_boolean to turn on.

 ### To Run

 You will need to create an input_boolean entity to watch for when to update the sensor.
 When this `input_boolean` is turned on, whether manually or by another automation you create, the scraping process will be run to create/update the sensor.

 ## AppDaemon Libraries